-– Providing Expert Advice: Offering tailored guidance to help projects navigate challenges and enhance their services.
+– Expert Advice, Training and Resources: Offering tailored guidance and tools to help projects navigate challenges and enhance their services.

 – Securing Funding: Assisting projects in accessing essential funding opportunities to sustain and expand their work.

-– Facilitating Collaboration: Creating spaces for shared learning and innovation across the network.
+– Facilitating Collaboration: Creating spaces for shared learning, reflection and innovation with our regular forums, communities of practice and annual conference.

-– Move-on Support: In London we also provide practical move-on support for night shelter guests through the London Lettings Network.
+– Move-on Support: In London we also provide practical support with finding and funding new private rented accommodation for night shelter guests through the London Lettings Network.

 Get in touch with the Faith and Community Development Team to hear more.